fmitch/dataviscourse-pr-western-water-use/docs/ProcessBook.md

 ## Evaluation:
-So far we were able to answer a few question with respect to water cnsumptiona nd its relation with other factors such as precipitation, temperature, etc.
+So far we were able to answer a few question with respect to water consumption and its relation with other factors such as precipitation, temperature, etc.

-We are still working on craeting different visuals such as additional line charts and stacked bar plots.
+We are still working on creating different visuals such as additional line charts and stacked bar plots.
 These additional features will help understand and provide an informative visual of the data.